Caled0/PortWatcher/README.md

 # Portwatcher
 This Python script is designed to conduct daily TCP & UDP portscans using Nmap.
 The differences between yesterdays scan and todays are then emailed to a client, if there is no change no email is sent.
-Additionally there is some graphing that is generated and a list of all IP's that responded as open.
+Additionally there is some graphing and a responding IP list.

 Note: Change the Nmap command in the script as required.. by default the script ignores filtered ports & uses the default Nmap 1000 port scan, ignoring ping status with no reverse DNS.
 Additional config data such as max and min rates and UDP on/off are present in the .conf files.